and a Visit to the Avare Kai Mela!

 I have already blogged about Avare Kaalu (or Hyacinth / Lilva / Navy Bean??) in this post a few days back.
 Here is yet another Avare post, to share the excitement of the Mela (Festival) in Bangalore, as well as a very simple and tasty dal (lentil) we have at home.

-My experiences of Melas in general – whether it’s the village Santhai at Valiapatti, or the Farmer’s Market at Portland, are a flood of stalls and vendors spread out in large open areas!
+As per my experiences of Melas in general – whether it is the village Santhai at Valiapatti, or the Farmer’s Market at Portland, they are a flood of stalls and vendors spread out in large open areas!
 So little did I imagine that the famous Avarekai Mela at Bangalore, would be confined to a mere crowded shop at Sajjan Raw Circle, and few pavement sellers!
 My initial disappointment was quickly replaced by excitement, as I entered the shop with my husband and Yosee.
 As we wended our way through the avaricious crowds, we could glimpse through the multitudes of preparations, packed and stacked in rows and rows of shelves.
 Nipattu, Chakli, Mixture, Avalakki, Ladoos, Chikkis, and many more snacks were available, where avare bele was liberally thrown in.

 The spicy fried avare bele was the only chaste avare preparation, as it was not corrupted with any other ingredient.
 Avare Kai enthusiasts seemed to be pouring in on and on but no one seemed to leave at all.
 As the crowd kept swelling, we came out of the shop after a few purchases.
 There were chefs cooking a dozen dosas at a time on large tavas on the one side and efficient hands were rolling out delicious obbattus on the other side.
 Hot Uppittus and even Bhel Puri was being sold.
 The flavoursome Avarekai Saru accompanied the ‘hot hot dosas' which were embedded with cooked avare bele and minced onions.
 Masala Vadais were also selling like hot potatoes, or should I say, like avare beles!
 The unusual sweet Avarekai Payasa was another attraction for children.